-We anticipate that there will be fifteen Year 9 classes in 2025.
-There will be six accelerate classes, a further seven mixed ability classes and two learning assisstance classes.
-The six accelerated classes complete an academic extension programme including either compulsory Performance Music or one of the four language options.
+We anticipate that there will be fifteen Year 9 classes in 2026.
+There will be six top stream classes, a further seven mixed ability classes and two learning assisstance classes.
+The six streamed classes complete an academic extension programme including either compulsory Performance Music or one of the four language options.
 The nine remaining classes all have more time allocated to their core subjects.
-All Year 9 students are involved in Physical Education and Health Classes.
+All Year 9 students will take three option subjects, complete the core modules and are involved in Physical Education and Health Classes or the Sports Development Programme.